PierreLambert3/fast_htSNE/README.md

 t-SNE (and its ancestor SNE, introduced by the Nobel Prize winner G. Hinton in 2002) has the advantage of modeling local repulsive interactions between points quite precisely, allowing greater local precision.
 To achieve these precise local repulsive interactions, t-SNE computes the full KNN set in the LD space for its original verison, or models the LD space itself in most accelerated versions.
 The optimisation process is iterative, so computing the KNN set/modeling the LD space needs to be done at each iteration, slowing the algorithm considerably.
 The most common accelerated t-SNE methods are Barnes-Hut t-SNE, which uses partitioning trees, and FFT-accelerated Interpolation-based t-SNE (FIt-SNE).
 While these accelerations make t-SNE applicable to large datasets (hundreds of thousands or millions of points), their effective speed is still inferior to alternatives that do not model the LD space (such as UMAP).
 Additionally, the modeling of the LD space restricts its use to very low-dimensional embedding spaces, limiting its application to data visualization.
 Some versions of t-SNE allow for more flexibility in the choice of the kernel used in LD to define the neighbourhoods, shifting the dynamics of the forces at hand, which in term produces embeddings that preserve different structures in the data (an example is shown later).

 UMAP is a more recent algorithm that is also widely used in the data visualization community.
-Unlike t-SNE, it does not explicitly consider local repulsive forces between points in the embedding and only models global repulsions using random sampling of points across the dataset.
-This allows for very fast iterations and also removes the constraint on the dimensionality of the embedding space, opening the field of neighbour embeddings to applications beyond data visualization.
-Claims have been made that UMAP better preserves the global structure of the data, but these are yet to be verified and where sometimes the result of different initialisations of the embeddings (random vs PCA/Lagrangian eigenmap).
+Unlike t-SNE, it does not accurately consider local repulsive forces between points in the embedding and only models global repulsions using random sampling of points across the dataset.
+This allows for very fast iterations and also removes the constraint on the dimensionality of the embedding space, opening the field of neighbour embeddings to applications beyond data visualization, there is however a heavy a cost in the quality of the preserved by the algorithm, as observed in the paper accompanying this method ("FUnc-SNE: A flexible, Fast, and Unconstrained algorithm for neighbour embeddings"), in [3], and in [4].
+Claims have been made that UMAP better preserves the global structure of the data, but these are yet to be verified and where sometimes the result of different initialisations of the embeddings (random vs PCA/Laplacian eigenmap).

 I.c What this method brings